folio-org/mod-source-record-manager/README.md

 ```

 ##### Response
-If the records parsing is successfully initiated, there won't be any content in the response (HTTP status 204).
+If records parsing was successfully initiated, there won't be any content in the response (HTTP status 204).

-JobExecution entity will be have following changed state
+JobExecution state will be updated
 ```
 {
   "id" : "9ded4e45-9ed0-4a4f-95bd-5407854c4d18",